-I want to help prevent and alleviate suffering for the sickest, poorest, and most vulnerable people through biostatistics and public health.
+My goal is to carry out research to help prevent and alleviate suffering for the sickest, poorest, and most vulnerable populations.

 National Drug and Alcohol Research Centre (WHO Collaborating Research Centre), UNSW